rockroman/pa_test2/README.md

 3) Dataset Expansion:
 Extend the dataset to include other crops like apples and peaches, enabling broader applications across Farmy Foods' operations.

+Design documet example
+Design document (Final)
+Page 1: Quick Project Summary
+Quick project summary
+General Information
+Malaria is a parasitic infection transmitted by the bite of an infected female Anopheles mosquito.
+A blood smear sample is collected, mixed with a reagent, and examined in the microscope.
+Visual criteria are used to detect malaria parasites.
+According to WHO, in 2019, there were an estimated 229 million cases of malaria worldwide and an estimated 409 thousand deaths due to this disease.
+Children <5 years are the most vulnerable group, accounting for 67% (274 thousand) of all malaria deaths worldwide in 2019.
+Project Dataset
+The available dataset contains 5643 out of +27 thousand images taken from the blood smear workflow (when a drop of blood is smeared on a glass slide) of parasitised or uninfected cells with malaria.
+Link to additional information (Readme file)
+Business requirements
+The client is interested in a study to differentiate between a parasite-contained and uninfected cell visually.
+The client is interested in telling whether a given cell contains malaria parasites or not.

+ Page 2: Cells Visualizer
+It will answer business requirements 1
+Checkbox 1 - Difference between average and variability image Checkbox 2 - Differences between average parasitised and average uninfected cells Checkbox 3 - Image Montage
+Page 3: Malaria Detection
+Business requirement two information - "The client is interested in telling whether a given cell contains malaria parasite or not."
+Link to download a set of parasite-contained and uninfected cell images for live prediction.
+Create a user interface with a file uploader widget.
+The user should upload multiple malaria cell images.
+It will display the image and a prediction statement, indicating if the cell is infected or not with malaria and the probability associated with this statement.
+Table with the image name and prediction results.
+Download button to download table.
+Page 4: Project Hypothesis and Validation
+Block for each project hypothesis, describe the conclusion and how you validated it.
+Page 5: ML Prediction Metrics
+Label Frequencies for Train, Validation, and Test Sets Model History - Accuracy and Losses
+Model evaluation result